TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-07-how-to-decouple-monolith-like-a-boss-with-composer-local-packages.md

 ### Disadvantages

 - development is 4 step hell:
-    - 1. add feature to the package
+    - add feature to the package
-    - 2. push and tag package
+    - push and tag package
-    - 3. wait
+    - wait
-    - 4. composer update in application and see the results
+    - run `composer update` in application and see the results
-- it requires lot of maintainer skills - at least 1 year in open-source - to do it fine
+- it requires lot of maintainer skills (I would say at least 1 year in open-source) to do it fine
 - it's premature decoupling that doesn't bring joy

 **It doesn't scale!**

-### 3. Publish Open-source Packages
+## 3. Publish Open-source Packages

 I love this most and it was great for some packages.
 That's how many [Zenify](https://github.com/Zenify/) Doctrine-related packages were born.